"The Voice UK" tour cancelled on lack of interest

 "Unfortunately, The Voice UK Live has been cancelled due to lack of ticket sales," a spokesperson told the BBC in a statement.
 "Customers are advised to contact their point of purchase for ticket refunds."

 The Voice, which has already enjoyed success in the United States, launched to much fanfare on the BBC.
-British media reports said the broadcaster spent 22 million pounds to acquire the show.
+British media reports said the broadcaster spent 22 million pounds ($35 million) to acquire the show.

 The inaugural judging panel featured The Black Eyed Peas star will.i.am, Welsh singer Tom Jones, British chart topper Jessie J and Ireland's Danny O'Donoghue.